 Why People Experience Relapse

 Lapses in sobriety often reflect that addiction treatment needs to be reinstated or adjusted.
 In some cases, alternative treatment types may be required to help the individual stay sober.
 No one experiences addiction or addiction treatment in the same way, and it is vital that treatment is tailored to the individual.
 Take heart, if you or a loved one are experiencing a relapse.
 It does not mean that you or they have failed, in fact, more than 60 percent of people who become addicted experience a future relapse..

-Experiencing a relapse doesn’t mean that treatment has failed either.
+Experiencing a relapse doesn’t mean that treatment has failed.
 Addiction is a chronic disease, and relapse is not only possible but likely to occur.
 The treatment of chronic diseases involves healing imbedded addictive behaviors.
 As no single treatment is right for everyone, it is important that individuals receive treatment that addresses their unique situation.
 The best option, when faced with a relapse, is to re-enroll in treatment and keep moving forward.
 Contact Vertava Health at 844.451.0263 to learn more about how to tell if someone has relapsed, nKnowing signs someone has relapsed can save lives.